 Competition Policy (I).
 Encouraging Thriving Markets for Development

 Markus Kitzmuller and Martha Martinez Licetti, September 2012

 ComPEL hosts flagship impact evaluation workshops with the aim of helping participants:

 The most recent workshop was held in February 2017 in Mexico City, Mexico.
 In leading up to the workshop, the ComPEL team conducted extensive consultation to decide on the three cluster topics as outlined in the impact evaluations tab.
-Details of the consultation and the proceedings of the workshop are featured in this blog.
+Details of the consultation and the proceedings of the workshop are featured in this brief.
 The content of the workshop including the agenda presentations of keynote researchers can be found here.

 The previous workshop was held in May 2015 in Istanbul, Turkey.
 Co-hosted by ComPEL and DIME, the workshop focused on the cluster topics: grants, factors of production, and institutions.
 The content of this workshop can be found here.

 In addition to the flagship events, ComPEL regularly hosts focused seminars at the World Bank Group in Washington, DC as well as in client countries, to disseminate lessons and findings from specific impact evaluations.
 Upcoming seminars will be announced in this page.